Austin Scooter Accident Lawyers

 The newest phase of rideshare companies is happening with rented scooters that customers can ride around the city.
 Bird and Lime are two of the fastest growing companies for rented scooters, which are now sharing the roads with cars, trucks, bicycles, and motorcycles.
 However, accidents involving scooters in other states have increased exponentially, and this has people in Texas wondering who will compensate rented scooter victims involved in accidents on the road.
-The skilled personal injury attorneys at DC Law are at the forefront of this fight and are working hard to ensure their clients injured in rented scooter accidents receive the compensation they deserve.
+The skilled motor vehicle collision attorneys at DC Law are at the forefront of this fight and are working hard to ensure their clients injured in rented scooter accidents receive the compensation they deserve.

 REQUEST A FREE CONSULTATION